Updated: April 10, 2026

 Windows Settings App

 Windows 11 moved most audio controls into the Settings app, which is cleaner than the old Control Panel approach.
 Windows 10 also has this, though the layout looks slightly different.
-Either way, this is the fastest route for most people.

 Three ways to open Sound Settings: